burn-kr/SwagLabsTest/README.md

 * CI/CD Decryption: For automated decryption in GitHub Actions,
 * the private PGP key (without a passphrase) is securely stored as a [GitHub Secret](https://docs.github.com/en/actions/how-tos/security-for-github-actions/security-guides/using-secrets-in-github-actions) named `SOPS_PGP_KEY`.
 * This ensures that sensitive information is never exposed directly in your repository.

+## Further improvements-concerns

+* it's quite difficult to run parallel tests for this application as there's no mechanism for managing actual products
+* some cases can be tested only manually as the defects are mostly related to an element position/overlay
+* some things require clarification (there are a couple of `TODO` in the project)
+* not clear how to validate the pictures - also requires clarification (should the picture scr contain the name of the product?)